-Up for sale is one pack of 25 Chaters Double Petaled Violet Hollyhock seeds (Alcea Rosea).
-Perfect for summer blooms these hollyhock create a spectacular double petaled flower on 60" stems.
+Up for sale is one pack of 20 Carmine Red Hollyhock seeds (Alcea Rosea).
+Perfect for summer blooms these hollyhock create unusual carmine red (a cross between purple and red) single petaled flowers on 60" stems.
 Very hardy in the garden and also make a great cut flower with a long vase life.

 We offer flat rate combined shipping on all orders, no limit on the amount or type of seed packets.